 Join us for a special Halloween trick or treat with a performance of Gian Carlo Menotti’s THE MEDIUM.
 This haunting tale of Baba, a fake fortune teller who becomes unhinged when she meets up with the supernatural, is sure to be the highlight of your Halloween season.
-We encourage you to come in your favorite costume to make the evening extra special!
+We encourage everyone to come in your favorite costume to make the evening extra special!

 Musical Director: Gordon Roberts